Home

 Since this blade creates the most "lift" of all spinnerbait blades it is a good choice for fishing shallow water and in or through cover.
 Helicoptering a spinnerbait down a bluff wall calls for a single-spin Colorado.

-Colorado and Indiana Blade Combination
+Tandem #2 Colorado and #6 Indiana

 Not a common combination of spinnerbait blades but one that produces "thump" from the small Colorado blade and a subdued amount of vibration from the rear Indiana.